-The Team Broken Earth Haiti teams comprise health care professionals in emergency medicine, orthopaedic surgery, pediatric medicine and plastic surgery, who will support one another to provide much-needed education and support to the Haitian medical system.
+3. The Team Broken Earth Haiti teams bring together health care professionals in emergency medicine, anaesthesia, orthopaedic surgery, pediatric medicine and plastic surgery, who support one another to provide much-needed education and support to the Haitian medical system.

 All team members are part of the ongoing educational progress for medical care in Haiti—an integral system that has been set up through partnerships with the Bernard Mevs Hospital in Port-au-Prince and the Haitian government.

 Halifax Broken Earth has been to Haiti in 2013, 2014, 2015, 2016 and 2018.
 Virtual education has continued during the COVID-19 pandemic.

 4. The Faculty of Medicine Clinical Simulation and Skills Centre (FOMSSC) at the University of Rwanda officially opened in February 2013 through a joint initiative between Global Surgery and the Department of Anesthesia, Pain Management and Perioperative Medicine.
 Original funding for the project was through a Grand Challenges Canada Rising Stars grant.